Professional Learning Specialist

-Suzanne has twelve years of experience in a wide variety of teaching and learning environments.
-She has taught English in the French public school system, has been a 4th/5th grade ELL teacher in a self-contained classroom at a newcomer center, taught Somali and Hmong immigrants in their respective immigrant charter schools in the Minneapolis Twin Cities area, and worked as a K-5 ELL teacher in a Title I building.
-Most recently Suzanne has been an Assistant Professor in the teacher preparation program at the University of Sioux Falls, South Dakota where her focus was on English language learner instruction, literacy best practices, and multicultural education.
-She also has been working as an educational consultant for the South Dakota Department of Education for three years.
-In this role, she has been assisting school leadership teams in implementing targeted strategies for school improvement.
+Suzanne is a seasoned educator with experience in a wide variety of teaching and learning environments.
+She has taught English in the French public school system, was a 4th/5th grade classroom teacher at a newcomer center, taught Somali and Hmong immigrants in their respective immigrant charter schools, and worked as a K-5 ELL specialist in a Title I building.
+After having been in the classroom for eight years, Suzanne then worked as an Assistant Professor in the teacher preparation program at the University of Sioux Falls, South Dakota where her focus was on English language learner instruction, literacy best practices, and multicultural education.
+During that time, she also worked as an educational consultant for the South Dakota Department of Education.
+In that role, she assisted school leadership teams in implementing targeted strategies for school improvement.

 Suzanne holds a BS in Elementary Education from the University of South Dakota and an MA in Teaching English as a Second Language from Hamline University.